itsAmeMario0o/CSW_Tools/Azure/2-Registration/README.md

 These scripts will guide you to:
 1. Create a application registration in Azure AD
 2. Create a custom role and assign it permissions
-3. Create a CSV file with information to complete the connector integration
+3a.
+Powershell Only - Create a CSV file with information to complete the connector integration 3b.
+Terraform Only - The output and `terraform.tfstate` will have the information to complete the connector integration

 For the powershell script, ensure AzureAD module is installed.
 With a powershell opened as administrator: